AHartTN/HART-MCP/README.md

     ```

 ## Configuration
 The project relies on environment variables loaded from a `.env` file at the root of the project using `python-dotenv`.
-This file is crucial for database connections and other settings.
+This file is crucial for database connections, LLM settings, and other application-wide parameters.

 **Required Environment Variables (to be placed in your `.env` file):**